 On a recent rainy day, I embarked on a rare “just for fun” shopping trip to a rather quirky emporium in a nearby town.
-I don’t find all that many stores too interesting up in here northern Wisconsin—otherwise known as the middle of nowhere—so I do a lot of my shopping online.
+I don’t find all that many stores too interesting up in here northern Wisconsin—otherwise known as the middle of nowhere.
+So I do a lot of my shopping online.
 But once in a while, it’s fun to visit a store just to see whether anything catches my attention.

 This particular emporium is located in a large three-story building, and every floor is positively packed with stuff.
 All kinds of stuff.
 Furniture, pictures, paintings, books, CDs, DVDs, records, jewelry, glassware, hats, signs, toys, clothes—you name it, it’s probably there, all organized in an appealing yet somewhat vague and haphazard fashion.

 There were wrenches, very large wrenches to fit all sizes of nuts and bolts, faded to a dull reddish brown with age.
-There were hand saws (like the one shown above), likewise weathered and with their teeth worn down, plus smaller pruning saws that I would have found quite appealing had they been in slightly better shape.
-There was even a large crosscut saw hanging on the wall, but it was expensive, and because I’m not in the habit of felling large trees by hand, I passed it up.
+I saw hand saws (like the one shown above), likewise weathered and with their teeth worn down, plus smaller pruning saws that I would have found quite appealing had they been in slightly better shape.
+There was even a large crosscut saw hanging on the wall.
+But it was expensive, and because I’m not in the habit of felling large trees by hand, I passed it up.

 Screw drivers?
 There was a whole basket full of them and who knows what else, plus a table with electric drills and saws.
-There were a couple of old plum bobs that I pondered, and a small scale that seemed to work well enough, and then I stumbled across pipe wrenches and old pairs of pliers and a crescent wrench, plus a few tools that were difficult to identify.
+There were a couple of old plum bobs that I pondered, and a small scale that seemed to work.
+Then I stumbled across pipe wrenches and old pairs of pliers and a crescent wrench, plus a few tools that were difficult to identify.

 In the end, I didn’t buy a single tool, so you might say that I was a responsible shopper.
 I resisted the urge to come home with any old tools I can do without.
-Now if you’ll excuse me, I did buy an old Disney movie on VHS for $1, so I need to go fire up my old VCR in preparation for a movie night.
+Now if you’ll excuse me, I did buy an old Disney movie on VHS for $1.
+I need to go fire up my old VCR in preparation for a movie night.